nealrichardson/httptest/README.md

 stop_capturing()
 ```

+Mocks stored by `capture_requests` are written out as plain-text files.
+By storing fixtures as human-readable files, you can more easily confirm that your mocks look correct, and you can more easily maintain them if the API changes subtly without having to re-record them (though it is easy enough to delete and recapture).
+Text files also play well with version control systems, such as git.

-When recording requests, by default `httptest` looks for and redacts the standard ways that auth credentials are returned in responses, so you won't accidentally publish your personal tokens.
-The redacting behavior is fully customizable, either by providing a `function (response) {...}` to `set_redactor()`, or by placing a function in your package's `inst/httptest/redact.R` that will be used automatically any time you record requests with your package loaded.
+When recording requests, `httptest` looks for and redacts the standard ways that auth credentials are returned in responses, so you won't accidentally publish your personal tokens.
+The redacting behavior is fully customizable: you can programmatically sanitize or truncate other parts of the request and response, including the URL and response body.
 See `vignette("redacting")` for details.

-### Expectations

-* **`expect_GET()`**, **`expect_PUT()`**, **`expect_PATCH()`**, **`expect_POST()`**, and **`expect_DELETE()`** assert that the specified HTTP request is made within one of the test contexts.
-They catch the error or message raised by the mocked HTTP service and check that the request URL and optional body match the expectation.
-(Mocked responses in `with_mock_api` just proceed with their response content and don't trigger `expect_GET`, however.)
-* **`expect_no_request()`** is the inverse of those: it asserts that no error or message from a mocked HTTP service is raised.
-* **`expect_header()`** asserts that an HTTP request, mocked or not, contains a request header.
-* **`expect_json_equivalent()`** doesn't directly concern HTTP, but it is useful for working with JSON APIs.
-It checks that two R objects would generate equivalent JSON, taking into account how JSON objects are unordered whereas R named lists are ordered.

-### Vignettes
+### In your vignettes

 Package vignettes are a valuable way to show how to use your code, but when communicating with a remote API, it has been difficult to write useful vignettes.
 With `httptest`, however, by adding as little as one line of code to your vignette, you can safely record API responses from a live session, using your secret credentials.
 These API responses are scrubbed of sensitive personal information and stored in a subfolder in your `vignettes` directory.
 Subsequent vignette builds, including on continuous-integration services, CRAN, and your package users' computers, use these recorded responses, allowing the document to regenerate without a network connection or API credentials.
 To record fresh API responses, delete the subfolder of cached responses and re-run.

 To use `httptest` in your vignettes, add a code chunk with `start_vignette()` at the beginning, and for many use cases, that's the only thing you need.
 If you need to handle changes of server state, as when you make an API request that creates a record on the server, add a call to `change_state()`.
 See `vignette("vignettes")` for more discussion and links to examples.

-### Other tools

-* **`skip_if_disconnected()`** skips following tests if you don't have a working internet connection or can't reach a given URL.
-This is useful for preventing spurious failures when doing integration tests with a real API.
-It also wraps `testthat::skip_on_cran()`, so network flakiness can't cause you to get a CRAN package submission rejected.
-* **`public()`** is another wrapper around test code that will cause tests to fail if they call functions that aren't "exported" in the package's namespace.
-Nothing HTTP specific about it, but it's something that I've found useful for preventing accidentally releasing a package without documenting and exporting new functions.
-While you can use "examples" in the man pages for ensuring that functions you're documenting are exported, code that communicates with remote APIs may not be easily set up to run in a help page example.
-This context allows you to make those assertions within your test suite.

 ### FAQ

 #### Where are my mocks recorded?

-**Q.** I'm using `capture_requests()` but when I try to run tests with those fixtures in `with_mock_api()`, the tests are erroring and printing the request URLs.
-Why aren't the tests finding the mocks?

-**A.** First, make sure that your recorded request files are where you think they are and where your tests think they should be.
-When recording fixtures, keep in mind that the destination path for `capture_requests` is relative to the current working directory of the process.
-If you're running `capture_requests` within a test suite in an installed package, the working directory may not be the same as your code repository.
-So either record the requests in an interactive session, or you may have to specify an absolute path if you want to record when running package tests.

-If you don't see the captured request files, try specifying `verbose = TRUE` when calling `capture_requests` or `start_capturing`, and it will message the absolute path of the files as it writes them.
-Setting `options(httptest.verbose=TRUE)` will similarly turn on messaging.
+By default, the destination path for `capture_requests()` is relative to the current working directory of the process.
+This matches the behavior of `with_mock_api()`, which looks for files relative to its directory, which typically is `tests/testthat/`.

+If you're running `capture_requests` within a test suite in an installed package, or if you're running interactively from a different directory, the working directory may not be the same as your code repository.
+If you aren't sure where the files are going, set `options(httptest.verbose=TRUE)`, and it will message the absolute path of the files as it writes them.

-Second, once you see where your mock files are, make sure that you've placed the mock directories at the same level of directory nesting as your `test-*.R` files, or if you want them somewhere else, that you've set `.mockPaths` appropriately.
+To change where files are being written, use `.mockPaths()` (like `base::.libPaths()`) to specify a different directory.

 #### How do I fix "non-portable file paths"?

-**Q.** I have tests working nicely with `with_mock_api()` but `R CMD build` and `R CMD check` warn that my package has "non-portable file paths".
-How do I make legal file paths that my code and tests will recognize?

-**A.** Generally, this error means that there are file paths are longer than 100 characters.
+If you see this error in `R CMD build` or `R CMD check`, it means that there are file paths are longer than 100 characters, which can sometimes happen when you record requests.
 Depending on how long your URLs are, there are a few ways to save on characters without compromising readability of your code and tests.

 A big way to cut long file paths is by using a request preprocessor: a function that alters the content of your 'httr' `request` before mapping it to a mock file.
 For example, if all of your API endpoints sit beneath `https://language.googleapis.com/v1/`, you could set a request preprocessor like: